andrewlalis/handy-httpd/README.md

 }
 ```

+### Deploying to Production
+While it's not recommended to use Handy-httpd in production for critical infrastructure, you can still use it; maybe for smaller services or testing projects.
+In that case, it's recommended to run it behind nginx or some other reverse proxy server that handles raw request logging, SSL, and all the other aspects of a fully-featured web server.

 ## Architecture
 It's been discussed briefly before, but in this section, we'll go into detail about how Handy-httpd is designed.